ror-community/ror-site/content/about/faqs/_index.md

 ***

-##**Is ROR supported in DOIs?**
+### **Is ROR supported in DOIs?**
-Yes!
+Yes, ROR is supported in DOI metadata.
 Several DOI registrars, including Crossref, DataCite, and the Japan Link Center (JaLC) support ROR in DOI metadata.
+Read more about how to include [ROR IDs in DOI metadata](https://ror.readme.io/docs/include-ror-ids-in-doi-metadata) and [how to include ROR IDs in JATS XML](https://ror.readme.io/docs/include-ror-ids-in-jats-xml).

 ***